Costa RicaCosta Rica

 - Costa Rica

-Home to an astounding 7,000 marine species – or 3.5% of the planet’s total aquatic life – Costa Rica's incredible biodiversity attracts underwater explorers from all corners of the world.
-Steep walls, mysterious shipwrecks, underwater caves, and striking coral reefs make for some of the top diving destinations in Central America.
-For visitors with no diving experience, most dive shops conduct "resort" or "discovery dives" that include classroom study, practice time, and an open water dive under the guidance of a certified dive master.
-There are reputable PADI (Professional Association of Dive Instructors) certified dive shops on both the Pacific and Caribbean coasts that offer 4-day Open Water courses.
-The course includes five pool dives and four dives at local dive sites under the supervision of an instructor.
+For visitors with no diving experience, most dive shops offer "resort" or "discovery dives" up to 30 feet deep that include classroom study, practice time, and an open water dive under the guidance of a certified dive master.
+You'll find reputable PADI (Professional Association of Dive Instructors) certified dive shops on both the Pacific and Caribbean coasts that offer four-day PADI Open Water courses for certification.
+The course includes a pool dive and four dives at local dive sites under the supervision of an instructor.
 With PADI certification, visitors can dive up to 60 feet in the open ocean.
+But you don't need to dive deep to explore Costa Rica's underwater realms of reef and tropical fish, snorkeling offers insight under the sea without all the training.

-Knowledgeable dive masters provide guests with unparalleled tours of the country's greatest underwater attractions.
-Coral reefs support hundreds of species of algae, which in turn feed tropical fish like puffers, king angelfish, butterfly fish, parrotfish, damsels and needle fish.
-Lobster, eel and octopi hide among the nooks and crannies of rocks and corals, with some residing just a few feet below the surface.
-Assorted species of sharks – including bull, hammerhead, silky, white tip reef, nurse and whale sharks – as well as rays – like the manta, cownose, and spotted eagle rays – can be observed throughout the hundreds of dive locales along the pristine Pacific and Caribbean coastlines.
+Knowledgeable dive masters provide visitors with unparalleled dive and snorkel tours of the country's greatest underwater attractions.
+Costa Rica's coral reefs support hundreds of species of algae, which in turn feed tropical fish like puffers, king angelfish, butterfly fish, parrotfish, damsels and zebra fish.
+Lobster, eel and octopi hide among the nooks and crannies of rocks and corals, with some residing just a few feet below the surface, great for snorkelers on a day-trip.
+Assorted species of sharks – including bull, hammerhead, silky, whitetip reef, nurse and whale sharks – as well as rays – like the manta, cownose, and spotted eagle rays – can be observed throughout the hundreds of dive locales along the pristine Pacific and Caribbean coastlines.

-Visibility varies by season and location.
-If conditions are not ideal in one region, they are absolutely perfect in another.
+Visibility varies by weather, season and location.
+If conditions are not ideal in one region, they may be great in another.
 This makes snorkeling and diving excursions possible throughout the year.
-Seasonal rains from May-November have little effect on diving in Costa Rica – visitors should remember that it doesn't rain below the surface.
-Be it the Caribbean or Pacific coast, adventurers are almost always rewarded with delightfully warm waters, unbelievable seascapes, and close encounters with interesting creatures like sea turtles, spiny puffer fish, sharks, and graceful rays.
+On both the Caribbean or Pacific coast, adventurers are almost always rewarded with delightfully warm waters, unbelievable seascapes and close encounters with interesting creatures like sea turtles, spiny puffer fish, sharks, and graceful rays.
+Seasonal rains can affect the visibility close to the coastline where silt and debris gets carried from the rivers into the ocean, but farther offshore destinations like Cano and Cocos islands are less affected.

-Prime snorkeling and diving months are March - May and September - October.
-Highlights include unique underwater formations (like a field of holes caused by an earthquake) and masses of extremely rare black coral.
+The best months for snorkeling and diving are March through April and October through September coinciding with the Caribbean's dry season (Dec-March).
+Highlights include unique underwater gorges and canyons formed by shifting tectonic plates and earthquakes and masses of extremely rare black coral.
 Snorkeling is at its best around the rocky sections of downtown Puerto Viejo, as well as in the bay and estuary at Punta Uva.
-Truly phenomenal locations can also be found along the 600 acres of shallow reef that make up Cahuita National Park.

 North Pacific

-Impressive shipwrecks, a lone baby shark’s cave, and other fascinating and unusual locations can be found less than 20 minutes from Playa del Coco's shore.
-While most dive sites are also good for snorkeling, the best places for shallow exploration are around the rocks at the south end of Coco that separate the beach from Playa Ocotal, and to the very north where a small waterfall runs from May - October.
-The best time to dive the northern Pacific coast is from May - December and into January, but conditions are good all year.
+While most dive sites are also good for snorkeling, the best places for shallow exploration are around the rocks at the south end of Playa del Coco that separate the beach from Playa Ocotal, and to the very north where a small waterfall runs from May - October.
+The best time to dive the north Pacific coast is from May to December and into January, but conditions are good year round.

 Central Pacific

-In the southern Pacific, you don't find aquatic life – it finds you.
-Warm waters and high visibility make the Osa Peninsula's Cano Island, one of the best dive spots in Costa Rica, second only to Cocos Island.
-Volcanic mounds, long reefs and eighty-foot walls offer an amazing habitat for a variety of marine life, including both pelagic and reef fish.
-Snorkeling is ideal around the shallow rocks of the north face of the island.
+In the south Pacific, you don't find aquatic life – it finds you.
+Warm waters and high visibility make Cano Island, one of the best dive spots in Costa Rica, second only to Cocos Island.
+Volcanic mounds, long reefs and 80-foot walls offer an amazing habitat for a variety of marine life, including both pelagic and reef fish.
+Snorkeling is ideal around the shallow rocks of the north face of the island and the birthing place for hundreds of species of tropical fish and whales.

-White tip reef sharks, stingrays, morays, sea turtles and jacks can be found effortlessly at most sites.
-These large creatures often reside at shallow depths and are unafraid of humans, which allows snorkelers and divers an intense, up-close experience.
-Snorkeling and diving are good all year, but are best from December - April.
+Whitetip reef sharks, stingrays, morays, sea turtles and jacks can be found effortlessly at most sites.
+These large creatures often reside at shallow depths and are not afraid of humans, which allows snorkelers and divers an intense, up-close experience.
+Snorkeling and diving are good all year, but are best during the dry season (Dec.-April).

 Cocos Island

-One of the world’s top ten scuba diving destinations, Cocos Island boasts amazing biodiversity and ethereal underwater experiences.
-This lush, uninhabited island is located 340 miles off Costa Rica’s Southern Pacific coast.
-Cocos’ waters are brimming with eight species of sharks, including white tip reef sharks, tiger sharks, and scores of scalloped hammerhead sharks.
+One of the world’s top ten scuba diving destinations, Cocos Island features an amazing display of biodiversity among ethereal underwater experiences.
+This lush, uninhabited island is located 340 miles off Costa Rica’s south Pacific coast.
+Cocos’ waters brim with eight species of sharks, including whitetip reef sharks, tiger sharks, and scores of scalloped hammerhead sharks.
 Divers can also expect to encounter yellowfin tuna, green sea turtles and huge schools of bigeye jacks.
-Large numbers of hammerheads are most often seen during the rainy season, from May-November.
+Large numbers of hammerheads are most often seen during the wet season (May-Nov.).
 Named a national park in 1978, Cocos Island receives very few tourists other than experienced divers who book 10-day scuba safaris with private tour companies.